Lifter (album)

-Lifter (2001) is the second album for the Dallas, Texas-based band Edgewater.
-The album was recorded independently, and some of its tracks were included on their first release, as well as their Wind-up debut, South of Sideways.
+Lifter is the second album for the Dallas, Texas-based band Edgewater released in 2001.

+The album was recorded independently and some of its tracks were included on their first release, as well as their Wind-up debut, South of Sideways.

 Track listing

 All tracks written by Matt Moseman, Micah Creel, Justin Middleton, Cameron Woolf, and Jeremy "Worm" Rees, except for "I Won't Back Down".